 Solar Panels Nigeria: Addressing Power Cuts in Zamfara

 According to The Sun, the solar power system at Zurmi General Hospital includes batteries that store energy for use during periods of low sunlight, such as on cloudy days or at night.
-This ensures that the hospital can function without interruption, even when solar energy production is reduced.
+This ensures the hospital can function without interruption, even when solar energy production is reduced.

 Solar Panels Nigeria: Reducing Hospital Running Costs